govend/govend/README.md

 > Take a look at your `.gitignore` and `.gitignore_global` files.
 I had an issue where one of these files ignored `*.com` which would include most third party golang packages.
 >
-> For your `.gitignore_global` I recommend the file below, but maybe changes should be made to that as well:
+> For your `.gitignore_global` I recommend the file below, but maybe changes to this will be needed as well:

 ```yml
 # Compiled source #